Nandhesh2/Reminder-Tool/README.md

-How does it work:
+HOW DOES IT WORK:

-It's just Python code (with a bit of help from AI ;p ) that just chills on your screen reminding you to actually get stuff done!
+It's just Python code (with help from AI ;p ) that just chills on your screen reminding you to actually get stuff done!
 Make sure your windows has PYTHON INSTALLED.

-How to use it:
+HOW TO USE IT:

 -Moving the text - Triple click on the text and drag it around.